|

 A.

-It sound like you need a reliable coin dealer.
-You may want to search
+It sounds like you need a reliable coin dealer.
+You may want to

 Numismatic Association member locator.